My Brilliant Friend (TV series): Season 3: Those Who Leave and Those Who Stay (2022)

+Season 4: The Story of the Lost Child (2024)

 Production

 Commissioned by Rai Fiction, HBO and TIMvision, the first season was produced by Italian production companies Wildside and Fandango and international film group Umedia.
-TIMvision withdrew from the project after the first season, while production companies The Apartment and Mowe joined production for the second season.
+TIMvision withdrew from the project after the first season, while production companies The Apartment Pictures and Mowe joined production for the second season.

 On February 18, 2020, Gaia Girace announced that she would leave the series after playing Lila in three episodes of the third season, as a new and older actress would be cast for the following episodes.
 However, the director of the third season, Daniele Luchetti, later opted to retain Girace and Mazzucco for the duration of the season.

 Music

-The score of the series is composed by Max Richter.
+The score of the series was composed by Max Richter.

 Season 1

 The soundtrack album for the first season was released by Deutsche Grammophon on December 7, 2018, for digital download.
 It was preceded by the release of the single "Elena & Lila" on November 30, 2018.